regedor/woodlock/README.md

 * Add background image "woodlock-background.jpg" to public folder

-* If you want to change woodlock sign up themes, override woodlock.sass and include a different theme from the list commented in the file.
+* If you want to change woodlock sign up themes, add config.woodlock_theme = 'some theme' to woodlock.rb initializer.
+Then, delete the cache assets folder at tmp/cache/assets and restart the server.

+The available themes are: amelia, cerulean, cosmo, cyborg, darkly, flatly, journal, lumen, paper, readable, sandstone, simplex, slate, spacelab, superhero, united and yeti.

 * If you need to load Woodlock's routes after the main app's, add to the main app application.rb file: